-\ac{FL} is designed for privacy protected training as the data is kept and processed locally.
-However, it has been highlighted in multiple studies, \emph{e.g.}~\cite{hitaj2017deep,zhu2019deep,ren2022grnn}, \ac{FL} suffers from the so-called gradient leakage problem that is the private training data can be recovered from the publicly shared gradients with significantly high success rate.
-Hitaj \emph{et al.}~\cite{hitaj2017deep} proposed a training data recovery approach from \ac{FL} system using \ac{GAN}.
-It aims to generate similar training samples given one specific class rather than recover the original training data directly.
-First, the global \ac{FL} model is trained as usual for several iterations to achieve a relatively high accuracy.
-They assume the the malicious participant can obtain one of client model and used as discriminator.
-Then an image generator is updated based on the output of the discriminator given a targeted image class.
-Finally, the well-trained generator can produce image samples that are similar to the training data given the specified image class.
-Zhu \emph{et al.}~\cite{zhu2019deep} formulated the data recovery task as a gradient regression problem, where the pixel values of input image are treated as random variables that are optimized using back-propagation while the shared model parameters are fixed.
-The object function measures the Euclidean distance between the shared gradient in \ac{FL} and the gradient given by the random image input, which is minimized during the training phase.
-They hypothesized that the optimized input when the model converges is as similar as the original training image that is stored on local client alone.
-The experimental results on public benchmark datasets proves the hypothesis is valid, which in turn indicates that gradient sharing could lead to privacy data leakage.
-Our previous work \ac{GRNN}~\cite{ren2022grnn} further improves the success rate of leakage attack using generative model for data recovery, particularly a large batch size is used in training.
+\ac{FL} is designed for privacy-preserving training, as data is retained and processed locally.
+Nevertheless, multiple studies, such as~\cite{hitaj2017deep,zhu2019deep,ren2022grnn}, have underscored that \ac{FL} is susceptible to the gradient leakage problem, whereby private training data can be recovered from publicly shared gradients with a considerably high success rate.
+Hitaj \emph{et al.}~\cite{hitaj2017deep} proposed a training data recovery approach for \ac{FL} systems using \ac{GAN}s.
+This approach aims to generate training samples similar to a specific class, rather than directly recovering the original training data.
+Initially, the global \ac{FL} model is trained for several iterations to achieve relatively high accuracy.
+The authors assume that a malicious participant can obtain a client model, which is then used as a discriminator.
+Subsequently, an image generator is updated based on the output of the discriminator for a targeted image class.
+Ultimately, the well-trained generator can produce image samples resembling the training data for the specified image class.
+Zhu \emph{et al.}~\cite{zhu2019deep} framed the data recovery task as a gradient regression problem, treating pixel values of the input image as random variables optimized using back-propagation while the shared model parameters remain fixed.
+The objective function measures the Euclidean distance between the shared gradient in \ac{FL} and the gradient generated by the random image input, which is minimized during the training phase.
+They posited that the optimized input would closely resemble the original training image stored on the local client.
+Experimental results on public benchmark datasets substantiate this hypothesis, thereby indicating that gradient sharing could potentially result in privacy data leakage.
+Our prior work, \ac{GRNN}~\cite{ren2022grnn}, further enhances the success rate of leakage attacks using generative models for data recovery, particularly when employing a large batch size in training.